Jones, Alabama

 Jones, originally Jones Switch, is an unincorporated community in Autauga County, Alabama, United States.
 The name was officially shortened on May 1, 1903.
 The community has a post office, with postmasters appointed from 1878 to 2006.
 The post office also serves unincorporated areas of Autauga County such as Vine Hill, Fremont, Bethel, Salem, Milton, and Fig Tree.

+The community was founded in the 19th century and is located along Big Mulberry Creek.
+A coke oven at Jones continued in operation into the 20th century.
+Some sources indicate that the Jones community was previously known as Pleasant Valley or Hogg's Mill.

 Geography

-Jones is located at and has an elevation of 200 ft.
 Mulberry Creek is located to the west and rolling hills are located to the east.

-Emergency Services
+Emergency services

 Fire protection is provided by the Jones Volunteer Fire Department.

 Emergency Medical Services are provided by Haynes Ambulance.

 Law enforcement agency is the Autauga County Sheriffs Office.